 So how many boilers did Britannia end up having in her sixty year career?
 The answer to that is that she beat her sister Cambria’s three by having four.
 The 1920 one lasted for only 14 seasons before being replaced in March 1935, again in Glasgow, in a refit from which she emerged with a bigger, fatter and flat sided funnel.

-She arrived in Glasgow at the Elderslie Dockyard on Friday 8th March.
+She arrived in Glasgow at the Elderslie Dockyard on Friday 8th March 1935 for the third to be fitted.
 The work proceeded apace with the old boiler lifted out on Monday 11th.
 The new one was lifted in on Tuesday 26th.
 Steam was raised on Thursday 4th April and Britannia set off from Gourock back to Bristol the following day.
 With everything going smoothly the whole job had taken less than a month.

 Back in Glasgow in the autumn of 1920, work on installing Britannia’s second boiler was completed in about seven weeks with the ship then moved to Bowling Harbour on Monday 8th December to lay up for the rest of the winter.
 The following May she was caught up in a strike and it was not until Wednesday 8th June 1921 that she eventually left Greenock for Bristol.